First & Last Cottages - Planning Your Holiday in Cornwall

 Flambards, Helston You can spend a whole day here and there are things to do for both adults and children

 Paradise Park, Hayle – parrots, penguins, otters, red pandas, an excellent place to look at all kinds of animals and perhaps have a picnic

 Trelissick Gardens – National Trust - a lovely walk, nice café.
 Very close to the King Harry Ferry so nice to plan a trip to the Roseland and lunch at one of the pubs or at the Tresanton Hotel in St. Mawes

 Trebah Gardens - quite a steep walk involved but nice setting for picnics, especially on their private (albeit small) beach, childrens play area

-Visiting St. Ives including the Tate Gallery (closed until March 2017) Don’t attempt to take your car in the height of the season - there is a park and ride system from Lelant (end of May to end of September only) and the train ride is quite spectacular (sit on the right if you can).
+Visiting St. Ives including the Tate Gallery.
+Don’t attempt to take your car in the height of the season - there is a park and ride system from Lelant (end of May to end of September only) and the train ride is quite spectacular (sit on the right if you can).
 There are lots of art galleries, craft shops, cafes and some excellent beaches.

 River Fal boat trips depart from several different quays in Falmouth - various destinations, just turn up and choose on the day.
 Cruising up the Helford for a cream tea is a favourite